 Urbanization has changed the dynamics of runoff by impacting the land itself.
 Infrastructure reduces the amount of permeable land into which water can absorb, causing more stormwater to pass over the surface, necessitating drainage systems to prevent flooding.
 The connection between wildfires and subsequent flooding has been attributed to the increased runoff that is unable to absorb into the scorched earth.
 Additionally, more pollutants like pesticides can be introduced as runoff flows over contaminated areas.

 Runoff is a combination of surface runoff, interflow and baseflow.

 Surface runoff comes from overland flow and saturation excess overland flow.
-Overland flow is from urban sources like roofs or pavement, while saturation excess overland flow is from precipitation or melted snow which could simply not be absorbed into the ground.
-Surface runoff – from both of these sources – is driven downhill by gravity.
+Overland flow is from urban sources like roofs or pavement, while saturation excess overland flow is from precipitation or melted snow that simply could not be absorbed into the ground.
+Surface runoff from both of these sources is driven downhill by gravity.

 Interflow usually comes about after a large amount of precipitation.
 It travels horizontally below the surface but above the water table, in an area called the “zone of aeration” or “vadose zone,”